Administration Initatives

 Reducing the Number of Newborns Exposed to Substances (CARA)

 The 2016 federal Comprehensive Addiction and Recovery Act (CARA) requires states to provide Plans of Care for all babies born exposed to substances.
-Staff in CYFD, HSD, ECECD, and DOH have worked to implement CARA since 2020, traveling around the state and training hundreds of medical professionals, and care coordinators.
-A multiagency team is currently assessing gaps in services, and each agency has provided resources to staff the program to improve services, outreach and follow up with families impacted by substance use in the perinatal period.
+A NM statute passed in 2019 guides activities across agencies for the well-being of substance-exposed newborns.
+Staff in CYFD, HCA, ECECD, and DOH have worked to implement CARA since 2020, traveling around the state and training hundreds of medical professionals, and care coordinators.
+The NM Healthcare Authority works with Medicaid managed care organizations to guide their care of newborns and support for families whose infant has a plan of care.
+Department of Health social workers support families whose infant has high medical needs or who do not qualify for Medicaid.

-New Mexico holds an interagency safe sleep collaborative to improve education and awareness about safe sleep for infants.
-Participants work to reduce risks for sudden unexpected infant deaths (SUID) through messaging about safe sleep, including the use of cribs or bassinets with a firm mattress close to but not on the same surface as an adult.
+New Mexico holds a statewide safe sleep collaborative to improve education and awareness about safe sleep for infants.
+Participants, with representatives from several state agencies and community programs, work to reduce risks for sudden unexpected infant deaths (SUID) through messaging about safe sleep, including the use of cribs or bassinets with a firm mattress close to but not on the same surface as an adult.
+The programs distribute safe sleep products, including wearable infant sleep sacks (wearable blankets), cribs, bassinets and pack-n-play units for families accessing services in public health offices and those participating in home visiting programs.
+See NMDOH’s Safe Sleep NM web page for more information.

 Maternal Health Program (DOH)

 The Maternal Health Program (MHP) supports improved outcomes for birthing parents and newborns in multiple ways.
 Through oversight over midwifery practice, MHP works to integrate this evidence-based care model and the full spectrum of perinatal care providers into service delivery in NM communities.
-The Maternal Mortality Review Committee identifies contributing factors to deaths that occur during pregnancy and the following year and makes actionable recommendations to prevent such deaths from occurring in the future.
+The Maternal Mortality Review Committee identifies contributing factors to deaths that occur during pregnancy or in the following year and makes actionable recommendations to prevent future deaths.
 As the maternal health domain lead for the Title V Program, MHP administers the High-Risk Fund to increase access to perinatal services before and after delivery for those lacking access to insurance coverage.
-Finally, MHP provides technical assistance to clinical sites across the state to implement perinatal quality improvement programming in support of improved outcomes.
+MHP staff provide technical assistance to clinical sites across the state to implement perinatal quality improvement programming in support of improved outcomes.

 Access to Reproductive Health Services